Jordan Beaumont

 External Examiner for BSc (Hons) Health, Nutrition and Exercise (University of Bedfordshire).

-Conference organising committee for the Nutrition Society Summer Conference (July 2022) and the British Feeding and Drinking Group 48th Annual Meeting (April 2024).
+Conference organising committee for the Nutrition Society Summer Conference (July 2022) and the British Feeding and Drinking Group Annual Meeting (April 2024 and April 2025).

-Peer reviewer for academic journals (e.g., Appetite, Physiology & Behavior, European Addiction Research, Behavioural Brain Research, Clinical Obesity, Food Quality and Preference).
+Peer reviewer for academic journals (e.g., Appetite, Physiology & Behavior, European Addiction Research, Behavioural Brain Research, Clinical Obesity, Food Quality and Preference, Brain Stimulation).

 Postgraduate supervision

-Elizabeth Goodwin (Co-supervisor) - "Predictors of binge-drinking and drunkorexic behaviours" (February 2023 to present)
+Elizabeth Goodwin (Co-Supervisor) - 'An examination of the predictors of binge-drinking and drunkorexic behaviours.'
+(February 2023 to present)

 Cancel event